input-leap/wiki-prs/wiki/Troubleshooting.md

 [Back to Top](#top)

 ## <a name="processes_running">Processes Running</a>
-Barrier uses multiple process to create the software KVM effect.
+Input Leap uses multiple process to create the software KVM effect.
 If using the GUI, check that GUI icon is in the _system tray_ (Windows or some Linux desktops) or on the right side of the _menu bar_ (MacOS).
 The GUI is only used to configure and control the client or server processes.

 ### Windows Processes
 - Press `Ctrl + Shift + Esc` to open the _Task Manager_